Join us for a night of music, discussion and community-building at a special Music & Lecture Series!

 About the series and Annual Benefit Weekend

 Calling All Crows' Music & Lecture Series is an ongoing opportunity to bring together music fans and community members to become educated on causes related to women's rights, enjoy live music and leave inspired and empowered to become more involved in the cause.
-These events are held as often as possible, house party style, throughout the greater Boston area, with different speakers and musicians sharing their expertise and talents.
-CAC got its start eight years ago at the first Annual Benefit Weekend show at the Brattle Theatre in Cambridge raising funds to launch the non-profit as a non-profit organization focusing on women's rights.
+These events are held monthly, house party style, throughout the greater Boston area, with different speakers and musicians sharing their expertise and talents.
+CAC got its start five years ago at the first Annual Benefit Weekend show at the Brattle Theatre in Cambridge raising funds to launch the non-profit as a non-profit organization focusing on women's rights.
 The Annual Benefit Weekend events have become an event to look forward to every year as a celebration of music, service, activism and community, thank those who have invested in and support Calling All Crows, and meet new friends that want to know more about our work.

 If you are interested in becoming involved in the Music & Lecture Series as an event host, guest speaker or guest musician, please contact firstname.lastname@example.org.